Bowdoin College Catalogue and Academic Handbook

 Explores the deep history of foodways in China.
 Takes students on a historical journey to visit the earliest rice paddy of Neolithic villages in southern China, witness the elaborate food preparation and lavish feasting of the Han elites, meet the exotic ingredients and foreign peoples on the Silk Roads, and experience family and community meals of ordinary Chinese today.
 Through the lens of food, meals, and cuisine, this seminar engages students to make connections between a variety of topics—agriculture, environment, and food production; cooking utensils, recipes, and domestic labor; feast, famine, and politics; and food, region, and identity—to understand the history of China.
 This course fulfills the pre-modern and non-Euro/US requirements for history majors and minors.
 (Same as: HIST 2746)

-ASNS 2200 (c, IP, VPA) Art and Revolution in Modern China
+ASNS 2200 (c, IP, VPA) From Empire to Nation-State: Modern Chinese Art

 Non-Standard Rotation.
 Enrollment limit: 35.